 On September 12, 2022, Apple officially rolled out the official release of iOS 16.
 Debuted in June 2022 during the Worldwide Developers Conference, the latest iPhone operating system brings many changes and several new features and Rocket Yard’s iOS 16 Guide will take you through them all.

-This guide will take you through the changes to the Maps app, but we’ll be continuing the series with guides to the following:
+This guide will take you through the changes to Focus Modes, but we’ll be continuing the series with guides to the following:

 - Accessibility (Live Now)

 - Live Text and Visual Lookup (Live Now)

 - Siri and Dictation (Live Now)